Hundreds of thousands jamming streets for historic Toronto Raptors parade and rally

 The parade includes Raptors global ambassador Drake, who flew back from a team celebration in Las Vegas with some of the players on a private plane.

-Raptors superfan Nav Bhatia, a fixture at every Raptors home game since the team launched in 1995, is the honorary parade marshal.
+Raptors superfan Nav Bhatia, a fixture at every Raptors home game since the team launched in 1995, is the honorary parade marshal and is leading in a golf cart.

 An hour-long rally will take place at Nathan Phillips Square, with organizers being tight-lipped about the surprises they have in store.
 It’s expected that Prime Minister Justin Trudeau will be on hand and the Canadian Forces Snowbirds will do a flyover.